carbon-design-system/carbon/docs/contribution/community-components.md

 of the component status is to show the community whether your component will be undergoing major changes, is still undergoing testing or is ready to be used.

+**Why do contributions have issues and website cards?**

+The Carbon community has a variety of users, which means that people work in different spaces and use different tools.
+We have found that even though developers live on GitHub and are accustomed to opening and checking issues, designers often times don't find that as useful for learning about existing efforts.
+Part of our vision for this community components model was to make contributing and learning how/what to contribute easier.
+Having an issue and a website card with useful information (i.e. draft/beta/stable status, `code only`/`design only`) will allow more people to learn about existing efforts and how to help than if this information only lived on the website or on GitHub.

+**How do I include my design assets in the component package?**

+If you're contributing design, you will add your sketch files to the community components [box folder](url here).
+In the monorepo, we will include the following files upon the creation of your directory: `behavior.md`, `history.md`, `visuals.md`, `readme.md`, `package.json`, and `rules.js`.
+The first three are the ones that pertain most to design documentation and guidance.
+You need to include a link of the box file in the `visuals.md` for people to find.
+The rest of the documentation will consist of written explanations aided with images.

 **What if I don't know React?**

 No worries!
 We don't require contributions in any specific frameworks.
 You can contribute code in vanilla, React, Vue or Angular.
 The only time we require React-first contributions is if you're contributing to core Carbon Components.

+**I've contributed a community component, is there a process to update the component?**

+Great question!
+Our monorepo is community/contributor lead.
+Other than when we create your package directory, the Carbon team is really hands off on this.
+You can continue to update package versions, merge bug fixes, etc. as you see fit.

+**How do I report bugs for community components?**

+Like in the Carbon monorepo, open an issue (bug template).
+Be sure to tag the package codeowners in the issue so it's brought to their attention.
+If you have maintainer rights, add a label for the package the issue pertains to.
+If you don't have maintainer rights, the codeowner will add the package label.
+It is essential that the issue receives a bug and a package label so that package maintainers can search issues easily for their component.

 **What if I don't want to be a maintainer but want to contribute?**